-Further, with the authorization of its board of directors, the Company declared distributions for the months of April and May 2013.
-These distributions will be calculated based on stockholders of record each day during the months of April and May 2013 in an amount equal to \$0.00073973 per share, per day and will be paid in July 2013 in cash or reinvested in stock for those participating in the Company's dividend reinvestment plan.
+Further, with the authorization of its board of directors, the Company declared distributions for April 2013 through August 2013.
+These distributions will be calculated based on stockholders of record each day during this period in an amount equal to \$0.00073973 per share, per day and will be paid on the first day of the month following the fiscal quarter to which they relate in cash, or reinvested in stock for those participating in the Company's dividend reinvestment plan.
 This rate per share, per day, reflects a reduction from the \$0.00138082 per share, per day rate that was declared previously, as described above.
 This rate per share, per day represents a 4.0% annual distribution rate based on the Company's new estimated per share NAV of \$6.75, assuming such distribution rate is maintained for a twelve-month period.

-As the new estimated per share NAV was effective on April 2, 2013, participants in the Company's dividend reinvestment plan will acquire shares at a fixed price of \$6.75 per share rather than at the former price of \$7.61, beginning with the distributions to be paid for the second quarter of 2013, which will be aggregated and paid in July 2013.
-Therefore, the shares issued under the Company's dividend reinvestment plan in connection with distributions previously declared for January, February and March of 2013, which were aggregated and paid in April 2013, were issued at the former price of \$7.61 per share.
+As the new estimated per share NAV was effective on April 2, 2013, participants in the Company's dividend reinvestment plan will acquire shares at a fixed price of \$6.75 per share rather than at the former price of \$7.61, beginning with the distributions paid for the second quarter of 2013, which were aggregated and paid in July 2013.
+The shares issued under the Company's dividend reinvestment plan in connection with distributions previously declared for January, February and March of 2013, which were aggregated and paid in April 2013, were issued at the former price of \$7.61 per share.